This blog post is for the 2018 event. For more information on this year's event, click here.

 On May 8th, 2018 the University of Ottawa’s Telfer School of Management, Master of Business in Complex Project Leadership (MBCPL) program will be hosting the second of an annual series of one-day seminars dedicated to complex project leadership.

-Not only a resource for the Master’s candidates, the seminar is also an informative and educational event for government and industry leaders, providing the opportunity to hear from other accomplished leaders as they discuss how they have adapted their decision-making abilities and knowledge of global best practices to help them tackle some of the most dynamic and interesting complex projects in Canada.
+Not only a resource for the Master’s candidates, but also an informative and educational event for government and industry leaders.
+The seminar provides the opportunity to hear from other accomplished leaders as they discuss how they have adapted their decision-making abilities and knowledge of global best practices to help them tackle some of the most dynamic and interesting complex projects in Canada.

-This year’s seminar will be one of the premiere public events in the complex project education field.
+This year’s seminar will be one of the premiere public events in the field of complex project education.
 It will be an ideal place to gain insight into the importance of professionalizing complex project leadership as well as learn how others have delivered large, complex and inherently risky projects in the Infrastructure, Information Management, Health and Defence sectors.
-The seminar provides attendees with the rare opportunity to network with a wide array of illustrious peers from across the public and private work spaces.
+The seminar provides attendees with the rare opportunity to network with a wide array of knowledgeable peers from across the public and private work spaces.

-Speakers include the Chief of Defense Staff, General Jonathan Vance, who will open the seminar with remarks on the relevance of improved complex project leadership to the implementation of Canada’s Defence Policy and to the operational success of the Canadian Armed Forces.
+After a catered breakfast, which will give people time to register for the day’s events and network among their peers, the Chief of Defence Staff, General Jonathan Vance, will open the seminar with remarks on the relevance of improved complex project leadership to the implementation of Canada’s Defence Policy and to the operational success of the Canadian Armed Forces.

 Mr. Rob Pattison, the Senior Vice President of Light Rail Transit for Infrastructure Ontario will be the first of four main presenters.
 Mr. Pattison leads a team of project management, legal, finance, communications and strategic sourcing professionals who procure and support the delivery of Infrastructure Ontario's portfolio of light rail transit projects through public private partnerships.
 He provides strategic direction, leadership and support to Project Directors and their teams.
 Mr. Pattison will be discussing Infrastructure Ontario’s Alternative Financing and Procurement and Output Specification practices in relation to the Eglinton Light Rail Transit development.

-Mr. Tim Banfield, the Director of the Nichols Group and former Director of Portfolio Oversight, Initiation and Intervention for the Major Projects Authority, Cabinet Office within the UK government, will be speaking about the efforts to improve the delivery of the UK Government’s major projects.
+The second presenter of the day will be Mr. Tim Banfield, the Director of the Nichols Group and former Director of Portfolio Oversight, Initiation and Intervention for the Major Projects Authority, Cabinet Office within the UK government.
+Mr. Banfield will be speaking about the efforts to improve the delivery of the UK Government’s major projects.

 Mr. Monahan is a Program Engineering Manager with a background in Combat System Engineering projects related to the introduction, integration, maintenance and support of sensors and weapons in Naval Vessels.
 He has worked in small and large project teams involving Canadian Military, Industrial and International partners.
 The HCM-FELEX project he manages has made significant progress to date.
 All 12 ships have undergone midlife refits, First Article Acceptance has been accomplished and several ships have been deployed internationally with their complement of modernized equipment.